Cengage Group: Products

-Cengage Unlimited
+The company's product lines include Cengage MindTap, Gale, Nelson, National Geographic Learning, Big Ideas Learning, Thorndike Press, ed2go, Infosec, Ready to Hire and Milady.

 On December 5, 2017, Cengage announced Cengage Unlimited, a subscription service that allows students to pay for access to the company's entire digital higher education catalog by the semester or year, rather than buying individual textbooks.

 This service became available during summer 2018, and was reported to be "in line with expectations" with its initial sales goal.
 The University of Missouri is the first university to offer this plan to all students, effective January 2019.

-Brands/imprints

-The company's product lines include 4LTR Press, Aplia, Cengage Learning PTR, Chilton, Education To Go, Gale, Milady, MindTap, and National Geographic Learning.

 Since 2015, South-Western products have been branded as Cengage Learning.

-Cengage Unlimited, a SaaS solution, launched on August 1, 2018.

 Rankings

-In 2016, based on its 2015 revenues, Publishers Weekly ranked the company 14 out of 57 publishers worldwide, a decline of three slots from the previous year.
+In 2024, based on its 2015 revenues, Publishers Weekly ranked the company 15 out of 47 publishers worldwide, based on revenues of $1,503,000,000 (US).
 The list includes both trade and educational publishers.